HRLPC Home Special Projects Proposal Events

 - A grade crossing at Hilliard Street, where the hiker could then access the Hockanum River Hilliard Trail.

 - The existing grass-surfaced hiking trail along Bigelow Brook and the Hockanum River with connections upstream to the Hockanum River Adams Mill Trail, and downstream to the New State Road Trail.
-This section would include benches facing the River, canoe and kayak access, and catch-and-release fishing; with parking at the corner of Hilliard Street and New State Road.
+This section would include benches facing the River, canoe and kayak access, and catch-and-release fishing, with parking at the corner of Hilliard Street and New State Road.

 The following enhancements are suggested for a Fish & Wildlife Corridor: